jomasego/specialist-work-recommendations/data/knowledge_base/02_how_payments_work.md

 ## For Freelancers

 1.  **Getting Paid:**
-    *   **Fixed-Price Projects:** Once the client approves your submitted work or milestone, the funds are released from escrow to your Shakers account balance.
+    *   **Fixed-Price Projects:** Once the client approves your submitted work or milestone, the funds are released from escrow to your Makers account balance.
     *   **Hourly Projects:** Hours logged via our time-tracking app (if applicable) are reviewed by the client.
-Approved hours are paid out from the client's billing method to your Shakers balance weekly.
+Approved hours are paid out from the client's billing method to your Makers balance weekly.
-2.  **Service Fees:** Shakers charges a service fee on freelancers' earnings.
+2.  **Service Fees:** Makers charges a service fee on freelancers' earnings.
 This fee is typically a percentage of the project value and may vary based on your lifetime billings with a specific client (e.g., 20% for the first $500, 10% for $500-$10,000, 5% thereafter).
-3.  **Withdrawal Methods:** You can withdraw your earnings from your Shakers account balance using several methods:
+3.  **Withdrawal Methods:** You can withdraw your earnings from your Makers account balance using several methods:
     *   Direct Bank Transfer (ACH/SEPA)
     *   PayPal
     *   Payoneer